Debapriya-kvelld/casbin-poc/README.md

 # Casbin Access Control POC

-This project demonstrates the implementation of Role-Based Access Control (RBAC) with domain and resources support using Casbin and FastAPI.
+This project demonstrates the implementation of Role-Based Access Control (RBAC) with domain and resource-specific access control using Casbin and FastAPI.

 ## Project Purpose

 The purpose of this POC is to showcase how to:
 - Implement access control using Casbin
+- Support resource-specific permissions with wildcard capabilities
 - Dynamically query user-resource access and resource-user access based on policies
 - Support multi-tenancy through domain-based access control

 ## Features

 - API to fetch all resources and actions accessible by a user across domains
+- Support for both wildcard (*) and specific resource ID access control
 - API to fetch all users/accounts with access to a specific resource and action, grouped by domain
 - Support for role inheritance within domains
 - Flexible policy management through CSV files